Fortnite-API/py-wrapper/docs/migrating.rst

 Additionally, a new playlist object has been added to the library:

 - :class:`fortnite_api.PlaylistImages`: This object represents the images of a playlist, if available.
-In Version 2, this information used to be wrapped in the :class:`fortnite_api.Playlist` object itself, however, it has been separated into its own object in Version 3.
+In Version 2, this information used to be wrapped in the :class:`fortnite_api.Playlist` object itself, but this has been separated.

 Fetching Playlists
 ~~~~~~~~~~~~~~~~~~